Warren betting that getting personal can help her rebound

 “Who was supposed to be in this race today, and who wasn’t?
 I think I wasn’t, and a lot of people who were supposed to have locked it up by this point are not here,” she said after a rally in Rochester, New Hampshire.

-The senator also argues that she is the best candidate to unify the Democratic Party, a subtle shot at Bernie Sanders, the race’s other strong progressive candidate, who is calling for political revolution and has emerged in a near tie at the top of the field in Iowa’s caucuses with a more centrist White House hopeful, former South Bend, Indiana, Mayor Pete Buttigeig.
+The senator also argues that she is the best candidate to unify the Democratic Party, a subtle shot at Sanders, who is calling for political revolutio n.

 “She’s trying to get the message out that that is part of her platform,” said Beth Carta-Dolan, a restaurant owner who met Warren when she stopped at a cafe in Conway, in northern New Hampshire’s breathtaking White Mountains.
 “So that the people who supported these other people are now being drawn in to understand that she represents them as well.”